yearnestly/yearnestly.github.io/index.md

 - I am a follower of Jesus.
 - I am not a "professional" pastor, scholar or theologian.
 - Comments will remain off.
-The point is not for us to dialogue with each other, but with Jesus.
+That way lies madness.
 - If anyone contacts you asking for money, it is not me and not related to this blog.
 - That said, Microsoft owns Github now, and I cannot control if or which ads pop up.
 - Thoughts, opinions, and beliefs expressed are my own and obviously do not reflect those of my employer, or any other person or organization I am or have ever been affiliated with.